Universal simplicial complexes inspired by toric topology: A universal property of the simplicial complex

-Using omniorientation, Buchstaber, Panov and Ray~\cite{MR2337880} constructed quasitoric representative for every complex cobordism class $\Omega^U$.
-A choice of omniorientation on a given quasitoric manifold $M^{2n}$ over $P^n$ is equivalent to a choice of orientation for $P^n$ together with an unambiguous choice of facet vectors $\lambda (F_{i})$.
-More precisely, recall that a pair $(P,\Lambda )$ is called a combinatorial quasitoric pair, if P is an oriented combinatorial simple $n$-polytope with $m$ facets and $\Lambda$ is an integer $n\times m $ matrix with the property that for each vertex $v$ appropriate minor $\Lambda_v$ of $\Lambda$, consisting of columns whose facets contain $v$, is invertible.
+Using omniorientation, Buchstaber, Panov and Ray~\cite{MR2337880} constructed a quasitoric representative for every complex cobordism class $\Omega^U$.
+A choice of omniorientation on a given quasitoric manifold $M^{2n}$ over $P^n$ is equivalent to a choice of orientation on $P^n$ together with a choice of facet vectors $\lambda (F_{i})$.
+More precisely, recall that a pair $(P,\Lambda )$ is called a combinatorial quasitoric pair if $P$ is an oriented combinatorial simple $n$-polytope with $m$ facets and $\Lambda$ is an $n\times m $ integer matrix with the property that for each vertex $v$ appropriate minor $\Lambda_v$ of $\Lambda$, consisting of columns whose facets contain $v$, is invertible.
 Two combinatorial quasitoric pairs $(P,\Lambda )$ and $(P',\Lambda ')$ are equivalent if $P=P'$ with the same orientation and $ \Lambda = \Phi \Lambda '$ for some $n \times n$ integer matrix $\Phi $ with determinant 1.

 Buchstaber, Panov and Ray~\cite{MR2337880} showed that there is a 1-1 correspondence between equivalence classes of omnioriented quasitoric manifolds and combinatorial quasitoric pairs.

-We use this combinatorial description of omnioriented quasitoric manifolds to show that $X(\Z^n)$ has a universal property. \begin{proposition} There is a 1-1 correspondence between equivalence classes of omnioriented quasitoric manifolds with positive orientation on $P$ and nondegenerate simplicial maps
+We use this combinatorial description of omnioriented quasitoric manifolds to describe a universal property of $X(\Z^n)$. \begin{proposition} There is a 1-1 correspondence between equivalence classes of omnioriented quasitoric manifolds with positive orientation on $P$ and nondegenerate simplicial maps

 modulo natural action of $\mathrm{Aut} (\mathbb{Z}^n)$. \end{proposition}